-5.2 Bruker Avance 600 MHz Nuclear Magnetic Resonance Spectrometer
+5.4 Bruker Avance 600 MHz Nuclear Magnetic Resonance Spectrometer

 The 1H/13C/15N three channel 600MHz NMR spectrometer with z-gradients is the centre piece of the BAF.
 Intended principally for the structure elucidation of biologically important small molecules, the instrument also enables determination of the three dimensional solution structures of proteins of modest size.
 Equipped with a cryogenically cooled probe, the instrument provides the sensitivity required for the analysis of low microgram amounts of compound.
-Samples can be introduced into the magnet in the traditional tube format (1.7 - 5mm), or can be introduced from a robotic sample handler (BEST) capable of handling vials or 96 well plate formats via a 60μL flow-cell.
+Samples can be introduced into the magnet in the traditional tube format (1.7 - 5mm), or can be introduced from a robotic sample handler (BEST) capable of handling vials or 96 well plate formats via a 60μ L flow-cell.

-- The LC-MS couples chromatography with mass spectrometry.
-It can resolve different components of a mixture and provide information on the mass of each of these. - Nuclear magnetic resonance spectroscopy (NMR) is one of the most versatile analytical platforms for complex mixture analysis.
+• Nuclear magnetic resonance spectroscopy (NMR) is one of the most versatile analytical platforms for complex mixture analysis.

-5.3 LC-MS-SPE-NMR
+5.5 LC-MS-SPE-NMR